-Months after John's divorce, Ted and Tami-Lynn's marriage seems on the same road.
+Months after John's divorce, Ted and Tami-Lynn's marriage seems to be on the same road.
 To patch things up, Ted and Tami-Lynn plan to have a child with John's help, but their failed efforts backfire disastrously.
-Namely, Ted is declared property by the government and he loses all his civil rights.
+Namely, Ted is declared property by the government, and he loses all of his civil rights.
 Now, Ted must fight a seemingly hopeless legal battle with an inexperienced young lawyer to regain his rightful legal status.
 Unfortunately, between Ted's drunken idiocies and sinister forces interested in this situation to exploit him, Ted's quest has all the odds against him.Written by

 Kenneth Chisholm (email@example.com)

 Mila Kunis did not come back to play Lori because she was pregnant.
 In an early draft of the script, someone mentioned that Lori died between the two movies.
 That idea was considered too depressing, so it was changed to John and Lori getting divorced.
 See more »

 When Ted and John are meeting with Patrick Meighan, Patrick's handkerchief disappears and reappears throughout the scene.
 See more »

 [Sam J. Jones dresses as Flash Gordon sees that John and Samantha at Comic-Con]

 You messed up my car!
 What the hell is wrong with you?

 Look, Sam.
 This is really a bad time, all right?
 Something happened to Ted.